grial1/C-vs-nim-little-benchmark/README.md

-# c_vs_nim_little_benchmark
+# C vs nim little benchmark

 ### Description
-This repository contains the source code for an implementation of the *merge sort algorithm* using C and NIM programming languages.
+This repository contains the source code for an implementation of the **merge sort algorithm** using C and NIM programming languages.
 The purpose was to compare raw performance (memory size footprint and CPU time consumption) of the resultant binaries under a platform running the GNU/Linux OS.

 ### System employed for testing
 * Linux:          4.4.0-170-generic #199-Ubuntu SMP Thu Nov 14 01:45:04 UTC 2019 x86_64 x86_64 x86_64 GNU/Linux